 - An electrocardiogram (ECG) to check for abnormal heart rhythms such as an irregular heartbeat (atrial fibrillation).
 This might be done at your GP surgery.

 - Blood pressure measurement.
 Although this is not strictly speaking a test, it is important that your blood pressure should be checked.
-High blood pressure is a risk factor for TIA and stroke, and needs to be treated.
+High blood pressure is a risk factor for TIA and stroke and it needs to be treated.

 The main aim of these tests is: